 Disability inclusive emergency management

-1 in 6 Australians live with a disability.
-During disasters, people with disability face a higher risk of death, injury and neglect.
-1
+During disasters, people with disability face a higher risk of death, injury and neglect.1

 To address these concerns, we engaged the University of Sydney Centre for Disability Research and Policy to undertake the Disability Inclusive Emergency Management (DIEM) project.

-This $1 million project aims to improve national capability and safety and wellbeing outcomes for people with disability.
+1 in 6 Australians under the age of 65 live with disability, this $1 million project was designed to improve national capability and safety and wellbeing outcomes for people with disability.

-An Expert Advisory Panel supports the project.
-Which includes government representatives, people with disability, and sector advocates.
+An Expert Advisory Panel supported the project.
+It includes government representatives, people with disability, and sector advocates.

 The DIEM Toolkit

-The Toolkit will also help to address recommendations of the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
+The Toolkit is helping to address recommendations of the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.

 The Toolkit has 4 parts:

 • Overview (PDF 1059KB): provides an overview of the different elements of the Toolkit.
-Explains how its parts work together to facilitate self-assessment, encourage collaboration, and guide tailored action planning.
+It explains how it facilitates self-assessment, encourages collaboration, and guides tailored action planning.

 • Principles and Practical Action Guide (PDF 1585KB): supports emergency planners to translate principles for disability inclusive emergency management into practical actions for a consistent national approach.
 The guide provides roadmaps and templates to help plan, implement and monitor progress.